Tamera Delegation Accompanies Threatened Peace Community in Colombia

 We’ve supported through immediate solidarity letters to the Colombian government and embassies in Colombia, mobilizing our global network to join us, as we and the wider international solidarity network have done for many years.
 We’re happy to see the support of the United Nations High Commission for Human Rights in Colombia and the European Union that both called out to the Colombian state demanding protection for the Peace Community.

-In addition to advocacy work, two elders of our community, Irma Faethke and Iris Wacker, will travel to Colombia to support our friends with their presence as human shields for five weeks during February and March.
+In addition to advocacy work, two members of our community, Dr. Irma Faethke and Silvano Rizzi, will travel to Colombia to support our friends with their presence as human shields for five weeks during February and March.
 We also continue to hold the peace community in our prayers during our weekly sunrise meditation, the Ring of Power.

 We believe that the peace community can play a key role in the success of the Colombian peace process, as it has extensive experience in reconciliation work and community building.
 Former combatants could learn from them about how to live a peaceful, autonomous and sustainable life.
 We’re ready to support this process with our experience in ecology, technology and above all our knowledge of social issues.